Semantical Investigations on Non-classical Logics with Recovery Operators: Negation: Conceptual Preliminaries

 The property above suggests reading the LFIs' operator $\circ$ as a kind of \textit{consistency operator}, so that the formula ${\circ}A$ reads as ``A is consistent'' \cite{CM}.
 Thus, under the assumption that (the evidence for) $A$ is consistent, i.e.~${\circ}A$, we have that from $A \land \neg A$ anything does follow.

 LFUs, being paracomplete, do not validate the law of excluded middle (TND), i.e.

 Dually to LFIs, LFUs validate instead

-where $\lbstar A ~=~ {\cmpl}{\lstar}A$ for classical negation `$\cmpl$' (which is always definable inside the system, as discussed below).
+where $\lbstar A ~=~ {\cmpl}{\lstar}A$ for classical negation `$\cmpl$' (which is in fact definable inside the LFIs/LFUs considered here, as discussed below).
 Analogously, Marcos \cite{Marcos2005} proposes to read ${\lstar}A$ as ``A is determined''.
 Thus, assuming that (the evidence for) $A$ is determined (i.e.~complete or exhaustive), we will always have that $A \lor \neg A$ holds.

 Drawing upon these intuitive readings we can think of the operators $\circ$ and $\lstar$ as sort of `quality seals' for propositions.
-For instance, they can tell us something about the level of `trustworthiness' of the evidential support for propositions: $\circ A$ tells us that (the evidence for) $A$ is non-contradictory, while $\lstar A$ tells us that (the evidence for) $A$ is non-partial.
+For example, they can offer insights into the `trustworthiness' level of evidential support for propositions: $\circ A$ indicates that the evidence for $A$ is non-contradictory, while $\lstar A$ suggests that the evidence for $A$ is non-partial.
 We refer the reader to \cite{CR2017} for a discussion of the epistemic interpretation of LFIs and LFUs.

 Enhancing a logic with recovery operators such as $\circ$ and $\lstar$ not only serves to recover the properties of ECQ and TND as shown above.
-In fact, other properties of negation can be also be `recovered' this way.
-For example, in the \textit{minimal} LFI system \textbf{mbC} \cite{BookCC16} contraposition (among others) is generally not valid, e.g.
+In fact, other properties of negation can be also be recovered this way.
+For example, in the LFI system \textbf{mbC} \cite{BookCC16} contraposition (among others) is generally not valid, e.g.

 From this we can correctly infer that the \textbf{mbC} negation ($\neg$) is indeed very `weak'.
 However, we shall not extend this judgment to the whole logical system.
 On the one hand, we can always recover classical properties in a sentence-wise fashion by employing the consistency operator $\circ$, thus for the case above we have